adxsoft/obsidian-csv-table/README.md

     - Note **All** column names must be listed
 - all other options work as expected eg filter, sortBy, columns etc.
 - rather than use the code block identifier **csvtable** I have used **ad-table-query**.
-    - In this way you can use this forked version of the plugin in parallel with the original obsidian-csv-table.
+    - In this way you can use this forked version of the plugin in parallel with the original obsidian-csv-table plugin.

 ## Example